Monday, May 18, 2015

 Most couldn’t possibly know, because they haven’t lived through.

-These hollow comforts you offer; I’ve already heard.
+These hollow comforts you offer I’ve already heard.

 This journey is reserved for a chosen few.